The Protomen: The Cover Up: Original Soundtrack from the Motion Picture

+Vocalist the Gambler singing in 2014.
+Guitarist and vocalist Turbo Lover in the background.

-In November 2010 while performing at InDisFest in Atlanta, GA, the band announced their intention to formally record an album of cover songs.
+In November 2010, while performing at InDisFest in Atlanta, GA, the band announced their intention to formally record an album of cover songs.
 Production on the album began in February 2011 with producer Alan Shacklock, the band's second collaboration with the producer following Act II.
 By June 2014, the band announced that a downloadable EP would be made available to attendees of their Warped Tour 2014 performances to promote the upcoming full-length album, titled The Cover Up.
 The EP was released via a download code printed on a faux movie ticket stub for The Cover Up, referencing a non-existent film, packaged in a laminate sleeve attached to a lanyard commemorating the Warped Tour.
-The full-length album was released on January 23, 2015, to attendees of MAGFest 13, where The Protomen were performing.
+The full-length album was released on January 23, 2015, to attendees of MAGFest 13, where the Protomen were performing.
 The following morning, on January 24, the album was made available for pre-order to the general public through the band's website.
-The album is styled with a hidden narrative, being the surviving soundtrack to a banned movie within the universe of the band's dystopian three act rock opera tragedy, which is influenced by "Reagan-era media" like Phil Collins's "In the Air Tonight", one of the cover album's tracks.
-They frequently cover the song live to positive responses.
-Nashville Scene enthused: "They nailed that one, iconic drum fill and all."
-The cover of "In the Air Tonight" was later featured in the third season of Cobra Kai and as a result was the 7th top song on Shazam for the first half of 2021.

-The album's cover depicts a human hand shushing a damaged humanoid robot with its mouth removed.
+The album is styled with a hidden narrative, being the surviving soundtrack to a banned movie within the universe of the band's dystopian three-act rock opera tragedy, which is influenced by "Reagan-era media" like Phil Collins's "In the Air Tonight", one of the cover album's tracks.
+The album's cover art depicts a human hand shushing a damaged humanoid robot with its mouth removed.
 The back depicts a similar image with a crying human woman being shushed by a robot hand.
-A note on the interior says that the theatrical release of The Cover Up was halted by cast and crew going missing after the intitial limited release and that the soundtrack is the only part that survived, declaring "this soundtrack may be the only remaining glimpse of a work of fiction that tread so close to the truth that its creators must have ultimately paid a terrible price."
+A note on the interior says that the full theatrical release of The Cover Up was halted by cast and crew going missing after the initial limited release and that the soundtrack is the only part that survived, declaring "this soundtrack may be the only remaining glimpse of a work of fiction that tread so close to the truth that its creators must have ultimately paid a terrible price."